 In the event that a student questions or has concerns relating to marked assessment tasks, these must be raised by the Aurora College Coordinator and/or student with the teacher within one week of receipt of the marked task.

-All appeals should be directed to the Head Teacher Secondary Studies, Greg Smith scott.new@det.nsw.edu.au within 5 days of the decision.
+All appeals should be directed to the Head Teacher Secondary Studies, Scott New Scott.New@det.nsw.edu.au within 5 days of the decision.